 About Bodhinyana Great Southern Project

-Venerable Mudu offers regular talks and guided meditation instructions in Albany and Denmark.
+Venerable Mudu offers regular talks and guided meditation instructions in Albany.

 All are welcome, come along and give meditation a go!

 Every Friday 6:30pm at Manley Hall: 331 Ulster Road, Collingwood Heights.

 After a chance invitation by a Thai friend to join her in offering food to the Buddhist monks at Serpentine’s Forest Monastery, Venerable Mudu became inspired by the monastic way of life.
 Several years later after developing and understanding the importance of meditation and renunciation, he decided to take up the training to become a Buddhist monk.